Welcome to our Higher Education advice page for Parents and Students

 Medicine, Dentist and Veterinary Sciences

-- School will require first draft by July
+- School will require a second draft by the final fortnight of Year 12 term 3.

 - Students receive a Welcome letter with Personal number needed for all communication with UCAS or universities.